coleifer/peewee/docs/peewee/api.rst

       executed whenever a new connection is opened, ensuring it is always in-effect.

+   .. attribute:: application_id

+      Get or set the application_id pragma for the current connection.

    .. attribute:: cache_size

       Get or set the cache_size pragma for the current connection.

+   .. attribute:: data_version

+      Get the data_version pragma for the current connection.
+Changes when the database file is modified by another connection.
+Read-only.

    .. attribute:: foreign_keys